aspose-svg/Aspose.SVG-Documentation/net/how-to-work-with-aspose-svg-api/saving-documents/_index.md

     {
         // Work with the document

-        // Save the document to the Url document.Save(url);
+        // Save SVG to the Url
+        document.Save(url);
     }
 {{< /highlight >}}